systeminit/si/app/docs/src/reference/change-sets.md

 or write functions, the Change Set tracks your modifications as an operational transform relative to HEAD.
-It is also tracked in an audit log that records who made the change, when they made it, what changed, and any downstream side-effects that happened as a result (for example, changing an attribute on one component might cause attributes on other components to change based on subscriptions - these are also tracked.)
+It is also tracked in an audit log that records who made the change, when they made it, what changed, and any downstream side effects that happened as a result (for example, changing an attribute on one component might cause attributes on other components to change based on subscriptions - these are also tracked.)

 :::tip

 The ability to track the _downstream effects_ of a particular update is a critical difference between Change Sets and Git.
-By having the underyling data model understand not only the specific change you made, but the downstream effects, System Initiative provides a comprehensive view of a change sets impact.
+By having the underlying data model understand not only the specific change you made, but the downstream effects, System Initiative provides a comprehensive view of a change set's impact.
 It also provides an audit log that can attest to the provenance of every granular change.